The Ultimate Roof Replacement Checklist for Florida Homeowners

 • Dark streaks, mold, or algae growth

-• Pooled water that doesn’t drain after rainfall
+• Standing water that doesn’t drain after rain

 Interior Warning Signs